arp242/gopher.vim/README.markdown

   [testing.vim](https://github.com/Carpetsmoker/testing.vim); running the full test suite should be as easy as `tvim test ./...` (`tvim lint ./...` for the style checkers).

+- see [API.markdown](API.markdown) for some API docs (only public functions are documented in that file).

 - Try to keep the public functions (`gopher#foo#do_something()`) as clean and usable as possible; use `s:fun()` for internal stuff, unless you want to test